Randy Arozarena Preview, Player Props: Rays vs. Marlins

-On Tuesday, Randy Arozarena (hitting .333 in his past 10 games) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 6:40 PM ET.
+Randy Arozarena -- batting .324 in his past 10 games -- will be in action for the Tampa Bay Rays against the Miami Marlins, with Jesus Luzardo on the mound, on August 30 at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Yankees.
+He hit a home run while going 1-for-3 in his most recent game against the Marlins.

 Randy Arozarena Game Info & Props vs. the Marlins